mietzen/AKS-ArgoCD-tutorial/README.md

 kubectl apply -k bootstrap/argocd/argocd-kustomize/
 ```

-You can watch the deployment with:
+We can watch the deployment with:

 ```shell
 kubectl get pods -n argocd -w